The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 9. Set all of the split shipment options to No.

-• It would be too costly to ship items under /$5 from multiple different locations for a single order.
+• It would be too costly to ship items under $5 from multiple different locations for a single order.

-• Set Allow-Split-Shipments to No.
+• Set the Order Level Split Shipments field to No.

-• Set Allow-Item-Level-Split-Shipments to No.
+• Set the Item Level Split Shipments field to No.

-• Set Allow-Partial-Fill to No.
+• Set the Allows Partial Fulfillment field to No.

 • You can choose to enable partial fill if you want to partially fill an order.

-10. Set Exclude-Items to No.
+10. Set the Item exclusions field to No.

 Example 3 - Create a default dropship action

-Sometimes you are unable to fulfill an order from any of your available fulfillment locations.
+Sometimes, you are unable to fulfill an order from any of your available fulfillment locations.
 When this happens, you can create an action to fulfill the order directly from a factory dropship location.
 With this type of action in place, orders with partially filled SKUs and items not currently in stock can still be fulfilled.

 If you wish to follow along, please review the following example Allocate Orders to Specific Fulfillment Locations.
 The example below builds upon this example.
 The allocate orders to a specific fulfillment location rule set allocates ship to home STH orders to a DC fulfillment location.
 Same day delivery SDD orders are fulfilled based on geographical location and can be shipped from retail stores or the DC fulfillment location.